-Research Aim: Using quantitative techniques, the research will analyze the factors of interaction process and performance in two groups of employees in the services industry – homogenous and culturally diverse.
-The effectiveness in process and performances will be examined.
+Research Aim: Using quantitative techniques, the research will analyse the factors of interaction process and performance in two groups of employees in the services industry – homogenous and culturally diverse.
+The effectiveness in operation and arrangements will be examined.

 Topic 5: Analyzing the Impact of ‘Voice’ and ‘Silence’ on Destructive Leadership

 Research Aim: The research will examine the limited and biased view of silence in management literature.
-In addition, the research will analyse using quantitative research techniques the impact of silence in an organisation, in terms of a functional value furthermore, how silence in organisations can be used as a strategic response will be discussed.
+The study will also analyse using quantitative research techniques the impact of silence in an organisation, in terms of a functional value furthermore, how silence in organisations can be used as a strategic response will be discussed.